MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

         * Search for and select **PostgreSQL: Configure Firewall**.
 (Select a subscription if prompted.)

-        * Select the database you created above.
+        * Select the database you created in the previous step.
 If the database name doesn't appear in the list, it's likely it hasn't finished being created.

         * Select **Yes** in the dialog box to add your IP address to the firewall rules of the PostgreSQL server.